Our commitments, partnerships and recognitions

 ISS ESG is a non-financial rating agency that assesses companies’ performance based on Environmental, Social and Governance (ESG) criteria.
 Identified as part of the construction materials industry, Saint-Gobain has achieved the prime status for the ISS ESG rating, thereby exceeding the sustainability performance requirements set by the rating industry for the industry.

 The Science-Based Targets initiative defines and promotes best practices in science target setting and independently assesses and approves corporate targets to accelerate the transition to a low-carbon economy.
 SBTi is the result of a collaboration between CDP, the United Nations Global Compact, the World Resource Institute (WRI) and the World Wide Fund for Nature (WWF) and one of the commitments of the We Mean Business coalition.
 Saint-Gobain's 2030 CO2 objectives have been approved by the SBTi.

-In 2021, Saint-Gobain was again awarded the “Top Employer Global” certification for the sixth consecutive year.
-Only 16 organizations in the world have received this distinction.
+In 2023, Saint-Gobain was again awarded the “Top Employer Global” certification for the 8th consecutive year, additionally to having certified 40 countries.
+Only 15 companies in the world have received this distinction.
 The Top Employer label rewards the best global companies by examining aspects including the organization’s HR and career development processes in each of its countries.
 It is a label awarded locally by country, then by region and finally, by accumulation, at a global level.
 Maintaining this label is for Saint-Gobain a recognition of its human resources policy and the attention paid to the well-being and development of our employees.
 The implementation of the program Care by Saint-Gobain only reinforces the Group’s commitment by bringing to employees and their families social protection as well as measures of parental leave worldwide.